stevebartholomew/stevebartholomew.github.com/source/_posts/2012-04-01-built-on-objects-part-1-the-todo.markdown

 end
 {% endcodeblock %}

-There!
-I can add todo then retrieve them later.
+I can now add todo and retrieve them later.

+**Next up:** I'll hook this up to a controller.

 You can [view this commit on github](https://github.com/stevebartholomew/todoist/tree/77c29e49ae38a6b8ce3be2254b3809b43349fc18)

-Next up: The controller
+Got a comment?
+Drop me a message on [twitter](http://twitter.com/sbartholomew).

+[Subscribe](/atom.xml) to hear about the next in the series.